 Chewy sends a post-purchase email to its shoppers, requesting reviews.It emulates the conversation between a customer and friendly salesperson.

 - “What did you think of your recent purchase?” - is a pleasant and conversational copy that is sure to help them collect reviews easily.

 - Provides an alternative to email by adding their contact information.

-- It rekindles the customer’s trust by reminding them of the reasons to buy from Chewy - 24/7 service, free shipping, easy returns and product guarantee.
+- It wraps the conversation with trust signals—24/7 service, free shipping, easy returns, and a product guarantee.